LuizZak/SwiftRewriter/Architecture.md

 Statements are parsed into a customized AST for representing Swift grammars, contained within the `SwiftAST` target.

+- Unlike high level constructs such as classes and global definitions, no intermediary representation is used to represent statement AST's between Objective-C and Swift, and the source code is translated directly from the ANTLR-produced tree for the Objective-C code into a Swift AST structure, for all method bodies.

 #### 2.1 Intention generation

-The complete grammar tree is then converted into sets of objects that encapsulate the intent of creating matching Swift source code/structures for each object from the original Objective-C source code.
-These set of structures are aptly named `Intentions`, and many intention classes are present and are used to fully represent the resulting source-code, structurally speaking.
+The complete grammar tree is then analyzed and grouped up into sets of objects that encapsulate the intent of creating matching Swift source code for each object from the original Objective-C source code.
+This set of structures are aptly named `Intentions`, and many subtypes of intentions are present and used to fully represent the final Swift source code.

-Intentions are not used to split individual code statements/expressions; this source code remains encapsulated behind SwiftAST trees.
+Source code statements/expressions are not split into invididual intentions; these constructs remains encapsulated behind SwiftAST trees, which are contained within `FunctionBodyIntention` instances, one for each method body.

-Intentions are nested in a tree-like fashion, rooted on a file-generation intention.
+Intentions are nested in a tree-like structure, rooted on file generation intentions:

 ```
-File intention
+File intentions
+ ├ Global variable intentions
+ ├ Global function intentions
- ├ Class intention
+ ├ Class intentions
- │ ├ Property generation intention
+ │ ├ Property generation intentions
- │ ├ Init generation intention
+ │ ├ Init generation intentions
- │ └ Method generation intention
+ │ └ Method generation intentions
- ├ Struct intention
+ ├ Struct intentions
- │ ├ Property generation intention
+ │ ├ Property generation intentions
- │ ├ Init generation intention
+ │ ├ Init generation intentions
- │ └ Method generation intention
+ │ └ Method generation intentions
  └ ... etc
 ```

-Supplementary context and historical tracking is available to allow inspection of origin for each intention, and any manipulation performed on them by intention rewriting steps.
+Supplementary context and historical tracking is available to allow inspection of the origin of all intentions, including manipulations by intention modifying steps described bellow.

 #### 3. Type resolving

-The code is inspected with a customized type resolver to assign each expression in each statement a resulting type.
-This must be done so that upcoming AST rewriting passes have access to a useful semantic context for expressions.
+The code is inspected with a type resolver (`ExpressionTypeResolver`) to assign each expression in each statement a type.
+This must be done so that AST rewriting passes that are applied later have access to semantic context for expressions.

-This step is actually redone many times each time the AST is rewriten by an intention or AST pass.
+This step is redone many times later during intention and AST rewriting steps to keep the type resolving data up to date with respect to source-code transformations.

 #### 4. Intention rewriting

-The final collection of intentions is passed to a special step that allows rewriting the structure of the generated source code before actual outputting is performed.
+The final collection of intentions is passed to special steps that are free to change the structure of the generated intentions before actual outputting is performed.

-These steps are provided via an `IntentionPassSource` protocol provided during `SwiftRewriter.init`, which should provide an array of `IntentionPass` objects to a `SwiftRewriter` instance.
+These steps are provided via an `IntentionPassSource` protocol provided to `SwiftRewriter.init`, which should provide an array of `IntentionPass` objects to a `SwiftRewriter` instance.
 These intention passes are then fed the entire source code represented by the intermediary intention collection.
 Intention passes are free to delete, merge, rename, or create new source-generation intentions as they see fit.

 This is the step of the process in which outside code altering processors are allowed to change the resulting program's structure at a higher level.
 Actual method body rewriting should be done in a separate step (AST rewriting).